What it Means to be Tobacco-Free

 A: Smoking and tobacco chewing are prohibited on all areas of the campuses, inside and outside, including inside cars that are parked on P/SL's property.

-Q: Why aren't there smoking huts that are in designated outdoor locations?
+Q: Why aren't there smoking huts in designated outdoor locations?
 Why not have designated smoking areas?

 Q: Isn't smoking or chewing tobacco a personal legal right?